ublue-os/website/docs/blog/posts/startingpoint-rewrite-heads-up.md

 When it is fully ready, tested, and documentation changes have been PRd onto the documentation website.
 A while after the merge there'll be a more newcomer-friendly announcement post.
 The new version will be considered a '1.0', and the amount of breaking changes will be kept as zero for as long as possible.

-To quicken or effect the process, feel free to give comments and read through [the PR](https://github.com/ublue-os/startingpoint/pull/135)
+To quicken or effect the process, feel free to give comments, read through, and help in testing [the PR](https://github.com/ublue-os/startingpoint/pull/135).

 For post-release I have plans for a PR that would allow the configuration of _multiple_ modules be included using the `from-file:` syntax, a PR that would allow an entire directory full of build scripts to be run at once, without having to specify each one individually, and a blog post that would showcase high-level technical details of the repository without needing to get in the weeds by reading source code.